LadislavSopko/lsf/.memory-bank/progress.md

 - ⚠️ Browser compatibility needs more testing
 - ⚠️ No published NPM package yet

+### Benchmarking

+- ⚠️ Token estimation is approximate (uses character count / 4)
+- ⚠️ Data consistency check fails for complex objects (due to object reference handling)

 ## Next Release Target

 Version 1.2 implementations are functionally complete, and the next steps involve:

 1. 🚀 Package publication on PyPI and NPM
 2. 🚀 Documentation enhancements
-3. 🚀 Performance benchmarking and optimization
-4. 🚀 Planning for v1.3 which will focus on:
+3. 🚀 Planning for v1.3 which will focus on:
    - Extended type system
    - Performance optimizations
    - C# implementation